Upper bounds for constant slope $p$-adic families of modular forms: Comparison to Gouv ea--Mazur-like quantities

 The link we are after is clear now:\ Tables \ref{table:5adic-gouvea-mazur-example} and \ref{table:gouvea-mazur-quantities} show that, except for the case $k=12$, the list of $m_5(f,h_k)$'s is exactly the list of $j$ where $d_j(k) > d_{j-1}(k)$ {\em with} multiplicity counted by $d_j(k) - d_{j-1}(k)$.
 This numerical correlation was replicated in all the cases where we had access to the $\mathscr L$-invariants.
 One could also replace the function $d_j(k)$ by a more robust function like the minimum of $d(k+u(p-1)p^j, h_k)$ where $u=1,2,\dotsc,p-1$.
 We did that as well, but there seemed to be no difference in the data.

 We have not found a theoretical reason why the case $k=12$ is slightly off.
 The same thing (being off ``by one") happened for $k=52$ and not again in our test range ($k\leq 142$).
-We note, however, that the disagreement in the data is occurring only for the single supposedly {\em largest} of the $5$-adic families through a newform of weights $12$, $52$, etc.\ and the size of the family is controlled by the logarithmic term in \eqref{eqn:cong-obstruction}.
+We note, however, that the disagreement in the data is occurring only for the single supposedly {\em largest} of the $5$-adic families through newforms of weights $12$, $52$, etc.\ and the size of the family is controlled by the logarithmic term in \eqref{eqn:cong-obstruction}.

 We now release the assumption that $p=5$ and $N=1$.
 The numerics detailed above deserve expanding upon.
-We have begun to carry this out, but going further at this point would only result in speculation being piled upon speculation.
-In any case, we did not even indicate how the $\mathscr L$-invariants were computed by Pollack.
-However, we can offer a question that now seems likely to have an affirmative answer.
+Based on the data we have available, we can offer a question that now seems likely to have an affirmative answer.

 \begin{question} Does there exist a non-negative function $\twid m_p(h)$ that grows like $\log h$ as $h \goto \infty$ and satisfies the following property?